 We based ourselves in Victoria because it has easy access for the places we’re going to visit.
 It is walking distance to Buckingham palace, the coach station and the train station going to Gatwick airport (for our later trip to Nice and Paris)

 A good source to decide where you should based yourselves: http://www.londontoolkit.com/accommodation/london_hotel_briefing.htm

 Trains in UK:

 There are 4-5 train company in London.
 To get cheaper rate online you have to go to each individual website.
 If you go out of town it is always cheaper to buy the tickets ahead of time.
 And if you purchase on the spot, buying in groups are always cheaper than buying single.
 There is one website I used to estimate the cost: http://www.thetrainline.com/ But when I bought the ticket I go to each of the train website.
 Bought them online and chose collection method at the train station ticket machine.

-I have used this to pay 2 tickets for the price of 1 for some attractions in London.
+Always check what promotion is currently running by UK rail company.
+When I was there was a promo to buy 2 tickets for the price of 1 for some attractions in London.

 Tube cards/Oyster card:

 You need to purchase oyster card to pay for all the tube and bus rides in London.
 Do the math whether it is cheaper to buy Oyster and top up or travel card day pass which provides unlimited ride per day.
 Though Oyster also set a maximum on what you have to pay for the day.